MLO-lab/JOANA/README.md

 ```

-The input files -o and -o2 should be a two-column tab-delimited file with the following format:
+The input files -o and -o2 should be a two-column tab-delimited file (make sure files don't contain any header) with the following format:

 ```
 TMEM171  0.212951673007631